5B4AON/aprsrover/docs/compass.md

 3. ### Install necessary libraries:
     - Open a terminal on your Raspberry Pi.
     - Install the smbus library: sudo apt-get install python3-smbus.
-    - Install the qmc5883l library (or another suitable library for the QMC5883L, like the one from SunFounder or GitHub).

 ### Hardware Backend (Synchronous)